 Immersion cooling for EV batteries has truly changed people’s views about the safety of electric vehicles.
-Using immersion cooling has increased the potential and performance of the high-performing electric vehicle and established EVs as a mainstream mobility method.
+Using immersion cooling has increased the potential and performance of high-performing electric vehicles and established EVs as a mainstream mobility method.

 Electric vehicles are the way to deliver sustainable and environmentally friendly mobility and transport.
 However, the battery creates some challenges for EV manufacturers.
 The battery cells are closely stacked together, and during any operation, they generate heat.

 The battery cells get heated during the charging and discharging of the battery.
 Advancements in EV batteries like fast and ultra-fast charging have created the issue of excessive heat generation in the battery pack.